-The Center for Academic Excellence offers the Summer Bridge Academy (SBA) to aid high school graduates in achieving academic success in college.
+The Center for Academic Excellence offers the Summer Bridge Academy (SBA) as an alternative admissions program, to aid high school graduates in achieving academic success in college.
 We believe that all students should master basic academic skills to achieve their educational goals.
-Some students need to develop these skills before enrolling in college, and therefore are required to participate in the SBA.
+Some students need to develop these skills before enrolling in college and therefore are required to participate in the SBA.
 SBA is designed to give students the tools and resources they need to be successful at Salem State University throughout their academic career.

 Those selected for the SBA will begin at the university by participating in and completing a six-week summer program.
-During the academic year students will continue to be connected with appropriate academic and student development resources.
-Students who participate in the Summer Bridge Academy will be enrolled in a combination of college level credits coupled with developmental courses.
+During the academic year, students will continue to be connected with appropriate academic and student development resources.
+Students who participate in the Summer Bridge Academy are enrolled in a combination of college-level credits coupled with developmental courses.
 These developmental courses are designed to supplement and improve upon their academic skills.

-Scholarships are awarded for the ten top achieving Summer Bridge Academy students for fall 2017 and spring 2018 terms at Salem State University.
+Scholarships are awarded to the top ten achieving Summer Bridge Academy students for the fall 2018 and spring 2019 terms at Salem State University.